ds-modules/curriculum-guide/tools/jupyterhub.md

 ## Getting Access

 Anyone with a berkeley.edu email address has access to the JupyterHub at datahub.berkeley.edu.
-If anyone \(instructors, CAs, students\) is having trouble logging in, please make sure that the correct URL and a berkeley.edu email are being used for login.
+If you are having difficulties with logging in, please make sure that you are using the correct JupyterHub URL and a berkeley.edu email to login.
 Please post on Piazza if you are unable to solve JupyterHub access issues.

 ## Pre-installed Python Packages

 Many Python packages have been pre-installed on JupyterHub and are available to students by default.
-You can find of these pre-installed packages \[here\]\([https://github.com/data-8/connector-instructors/wiki/Python-Packages\#pre-installed\](https://github.com/data-8/connector-instructors/wiki/Python-Packages#pre-installed\)\).
-You can also \[install other packages\]\([https://github.com/data-8/connector-instructors/wiki/Python-Packages\](https://github.com/data-8/connector-instructors/wiki/Python-Packages\)\) that are not on this list.
+You can find of these pre-installed packages \[here\]\([https://github.com/data-8/connector-instructors/wiki/Python-Packages\#pre-installed\](https://github.com/data-8/connector-instructors/wiki/Python-Packages#pre-installed%29\).
+You can also \[install other packages\]\([https://github.com/data-8/connector-instructors/wiki/Python-Packages\](https://github.com/data-8/connector-instructors/wiki/Python-Packages%29\) that are not on this list.

 ## Technical Overview

 JupyterHub is a cluster \(set of connected computers\) and each node \(computer\) in the cluster has several CPUs and a finite amount of memory.
 Each student also has disk space on JupyterHub.
-When people go to \[datahub.berkeley.edu\]\([http://datahub.berkeley.edu\](http://datahub.berkeley.edu\)\), JupyterHub will create an instance of Python + all class materials, and will reserve a CPU for them to run code.
+When people go to \[datahub.berkeley.edu\]\([http://datahub.berkeley.edu\](http://datahub.berkeley.edu%29\), JupyterHub will create an instance of Python + all class materials, and will reserve a CPU for them to run code.
 There are ~8 CPUs for each node, and they are shared by all the users currently logged-in to that node.
 Each user instance has roughly \*\*1 CPU, 10GB storage, and 2GB memory\*\*.

 ## CPU Restrictions

 While CPU will restrict how fast your code runs, it's usually not the bottleneck on the cluster.
 Obviously you want to limit the complexity of the analyses you'd like students to run, and a good rule of thumb is to try and simplify analyses / datasets, and then discuss how they'd be scaled up.
 For example, running simple machine learning on in-memory data is probably fine.
 Fitting a multi-layer neural network on multiple batches of data is probably going to take a long time.

 One thing that will tie up resources is running commands that request multiple CPUs. \*\*Please avoid using parallel computing in your code\*\* \(e.g., \`joblib\`, or \`n\_jobs &gt; 1\` in \`scikit-learn\`\).
-If you really want to do this, contact us on \[Piazza\]\([https://piazza.com/berkeley/other/cs97\](https://piazza.com/berkeley/other/cs97\)\) and we will try to set up something that works for you.
+If you really want to do this, contact us on \[Piazza\]\([https://piazza.com/berkeley/other/cs97\](https://piazza.com/berkeley/other/cs97%29\) and we will try to set up something that works for you.

 ## Memory Restrictions